Motorcycle Helmets and Gear

 • Do not buy a second-hand helmet, as you don’t know how it has been treated, if it has been involved in a crash or if there is any damage (e.g. UV degradation).

-• Helmets must be replaced if you are involved in a crash or it has been dropped.
+• A helmet must be replaced if you are involved in a crash or if it has been dropped.

 Consumer Rating and Assessment of Safety Helmets (CRASH)

 Helmets range in price and construction.
-Try to ensure the helmet you choose offers the best protection, the best fit and the most comfortable style for the price.
+Try to ensure the helmet you choose offers the best protection, the best fit and is the most comfortable style for the price.
 The Consumer Rating and Assessment of Safety Helmets (CRASH) website provides independent and consistent information on the levels of protection from injury provided by motorcycle helmets in a crash, as well as the comfort level of the helmets.
-CRASH is operated by a consortium of government agencies and NRMA Motoring
+CRASH is managed by a group of government and non-government agencies, along with the Australian Motorcycle Council.

 Consumer Rating and Assessment of Safety Helmets (CRASH)